Scammer Story

 6. A Web address that can't be googled.
 Try to google the web address, if it doesn't show up it is a fake address even if it shows up in the URL when you are on their page.

 8. Will only accept payment in a non-reversible method like PayPal friends and family vs. PayPal business.
+There are fees associated with these protected methods of payment but I would rather pay an extra $60 then lose $1200+

 Ways to Be Sure you are dealing with a real Breeder with real Kittens!!!